-- The student must be a U.S. citizen, national, or U.S. permanent resident who has an I-151 or I-551 (Alien Registration Receipt Card) or I-94 with proper endorsement. - Michigan residence for Michigan Tuition Grant and Competitive Scholarship. - The student must be enrolled in an eligible course of study on at least a half-time basis (six credit hours).
-NOTE: Credit by examination, audit, life experience, and/or experiential learning credits are NOT counted in determining a student's eligibility for any type of financial aid. - Students less than half-time may qualify for some programs.
-See the Financial Aid Office for details. - The student must have a high school diploma, a GED, or have completed a two-year program that is acceptable for full credit toward a bachelor degree. - To be eligible to receive and/or to continue to receive financial aid, the student MUST be making Satisfactory Academic Progress.
-More detailed information on Satisfactory Academic Progress is available on pages 50, 52 of this Catalog and upon request from the Office of Academic Advising. - The student must not be in default on a student loan or owe an overpayment on a student grant. - The student must have demonstrated financial need.
+- •The student must be a U.S. citizen, national, or U.S. permanent resident who has an I-151 or I-551 (alien Registration Receipt Card) or I-94 with proper endorsement.
+Michigan residence for Michigan Tuition Grant and Competitive Scholarship. - •The student must be enrolled in an eligible course of study on at least a half-time basis (six credit hours).
+NOTE: Credit by examination, audit, life experience, and/or experiential learning credits are NOT counted in determining a student's eligibility for any type of financial aid.

+Students less than half-time may qualify for some programs.
+See the Financial Aid Office for details.

+- •The student must have a high school diploma, a GED, or have completed a two-year program that is acceptable for full credit toward a bachelor degree. - •To be eligible to receive and/or to continue to receive financial aid, the student MUST be making Satisfactory Academic Progress.
+More detailed information on Satisfactory Academic Progress is available elsewhere in this Catalog and upon request from the Office of Academic Advising. - •The student must not be in default on a student loan or owe an overpayment on a student grant. - •The student must have demonstrated financial need.

-In addition to the criteria listed above, applicants must be officially admitted to Madonna University and be enrolled in a degree or certificate program to be eligible for the following Federal Student Aid programs: Pell Grant, Supplemental Educational Opportunity Grant, Federal Work Study, Direct Student Loan programs.
+In addition to the criteria listed above, applicants must be officially admitted to Madonna University and be enrolled in a degree or certificate program to be eligible for the following Federal Student Aid programs: Pell Grant, Supplemental